-It’s not important to know WHAT the GCIDs are on your products, but rather to know that there IS a GCID tied to each of the SKUs on the brands that you have had locked down in Brand Registry.
-To view your products’ GCIDs in an Inventory Report:
+It’s not important to know what the GCIDs are on your products, but rather to know that there is a GCID tied to each SKU you’ve had locked down in Brand Registry.

 - Go into Seller Central, and under Inventory, select Inventory Reports.

-- Once the report has been generated, open the file using a spreadsheet program (for example, Microsoft Excel).
+- Once the report has been generated, open the file using a spreadsheet program (such as Microsoft Excel).

-Note carefully: Any data you submit AFTER being approved will be locked down for only you to change, with the exception of images which any seller can upload.
+One final note: Any data you submit after being approved will be locked down for only you to change, with the exception of images which any seller can upload.
 But IF YOU DO NOT SUBMIT A PARTICULAR COLUMN OF DATA to be locked down, another seller can come along and provide data.
 So if certain types of data or fields of data are important to you, make sure to submit them in your feed AFTER your brand is approved for Brand Registry.

 That’s it!
 Enjoy the newfound protection and peace of mind you now have when it comes to the content on your brand’s Amazon product listings.